winterSteve25/Beanie/doc/features.md

 - `Owned<T>` alias of `Ptr<T>`
     - Exactly the same as `Ptr<T>`, a raw pointer
     - But it implies that you own the pointer
-    - Errors will be reported if you try to access an owned pointer after passing it to something else
+    - Warning will be reported if you try to access an owned pointer after passing it to something else
     - Warning will be reported when converting `Owned<T>` to `Ptr<T>`
 - `MemPtr` equivalent to `void*` in C/C++
     - Zero type information